AliOrujaliyev/ARC-System/README.md

 ================
 Now, any client connected to the server that runs on a computer can ask a question and other clients will be able to answer.
-The client who asked the question can get the bargraph at the end.
+The client who asked the question can get the pargraph at the end.

 Group members:
 ======================

 Asadov Kanan: Android java code + core GUI + partly networking.

 Hammad Ali Baig: Model Core classes.